ricodejong-tudelft/SmartRoboticsDelft/README.md

 <br>

-In general, our thoughts are that the underlying itself is quite linear.
+In general, our thoughts are that the underlying data itself is quite linear.
 It is data from a robot arm following a path created by an algorithm afterall.
 So there is enough justification to classify model 2, the simple model as the best model sofar, but we will do some more reasearch.